California Veteran Disability Appeals Lawyers

 For many California veterans, receiving a denial letter from the VA is a massive obstacle to covering the costs of medical treatment, pursuing higher education, supplementing reduced income, securing housing, and much more.

 At VetLaw, our team regularly fights VA denials on behalf of California veterans with compelling, effective appeals that secure the disability benefits our clients need.
+If you are a California veteran looking to appeal a denied veterans disability claim, then VetLaw will gladly go above and beyond for you.

-If you are a California veteran looking to appeal a denied veterans disability claim, VetLaw will gladly go above and beyond to help you access the benefits you have earned through your military service.
-Schedule a free consultation with a skilled VetLaw veterans disability claims denial attorney by calling us at (855) 434-2492 or filling out our online contact form
+We want to help you access the benefits you have earned through your military service.
+Schedule a free consultation with a skilled VetLaw veterans disability claims denial attorney today.
+Just call us at (855) 434-2492 or fill out our online contact form

 The amount of time it takes to receive a decision on an appeal depends on which route you choose.
 Simple cases may be resolved sooner, but a Legacy appeal can average 9 to 18 months, and cases filed under the Appeals Reform don’t have estimated wait times yet because the process is so new.
 If you are seeking a hearing, be prepared for that process to take years before a decision is rendered.